-- (1) This consent is valid until 01/10/2022, after which an application for renewal will be required to be lodged with the City of Albany. - (2) All development shall occur in accordance with the stamped, approved plans referenced PXXXXXXX and dated XX XXXXX 201X, unless varied by a condition of approval or a minor amendment, to the satisfaction of the City of Albany. - (3) A refundable bond/bank guarantee of \$3000.00 per hectare shall be lodged with the City of Albany for remediation work if required. - (4) Access shall be in accordance with the plan hereby approved and subject to Main Roads WA approval.
-No direct access to or from the site by heavy vehicles associated with the extractive operation is permitted via Bon Accord Road, unless otherwise agreed in writing by the City of Albany. - (5) The applicant shall liaise with Main Roads WA to establish a Memorandum of Understanding, to the satisfaction of Main Roads WA and the City of Albany.
+- 1. This consent is valid until 01/10/2022, after which an application for renewal will be required to be lodged with the City of Albany. - 2.
+All development shall occur in accordance with the stamped, approved plans referenced PXXXXXXX and dated XX XXXXX 201X, unless varied by a condition of approval or a minor amendment, to the satisfaction of the City of Albany. - 3.
+A refundable bond/bank guarantee of \$3000.00 per hectare shall be lodged with the City of Albany for remediation work if required. - 4.
+Access shall be in accordance with the plan hereby approved and subject to Main Roads WA approval.
+No direct access to or from the site by heavy vehicles associated with the extractive operation is permitted via Bon Accord Road. - 5.
+The applicant shall liaise with Main Roads WA to establish a Memorandum of Understanding, to the satisfaction of Main Roads WA and the City of Albany.